Codeland473/Multiplayer-Minesweeper/netSpec.md

 ### Update New Gamer

-board specification is the same as in [Starting Game](#Board-Format).
+Board specification is the same as in [Starting Game](#Board-Format).
 Flag states are laid out the same as the board, and represent if that square has been flagged, and if so by who.
 A value of zero means that the square is not flagged, otherwise it is the ID of the gamer that placed the flag.
 Negative values represent pencil flags.

+The final two values (revealed board mask and flag states) will only show the state for the team the new player is on unless the player is on the spectator team, in which case the player will be given all the board states for each team in the same order as the team IDs.

 | Offset    | Size      | Type       | Description                                                              |
 |-----------|-----------|------------|--------------------------------------------------------------------------|